South African quick guide to Reunion Island (Photo: Frog 974 Photographies, Reunion Island Tourism)

 The power of the Green Mamba

-Until all these plans come to fruition, however, South Africans can still enjoy a total of 92 destinations without needing to go through the hassle of a vise - these are either a visa-on-arrival or visa free destinations.
+South Africans can still enjoy a total of 100 destinations without needing to go through the hassle of a visa - these are either a visa-on-arrival or visa free destinations.

 Destinations like Thailand, Argentina and the Republic of Ireland all fall under this list of diverse countries, along with our neighbouring countries - ever popular destinations for border-crossing Saffas.
 See the full list of visa-free and visa-on-arrival destinations for South Africans here.